PokemonAutomation/pokemonautomation.github.io/docs/Programs/NintendoSwitch/TurboMacro.md

 This is a checklist of which buttons should be pressed for this row.
 You can select any combination you want.

+Note that the GL, GR, and C buttons only exist on Switch 2 controllers.
+If your select controller does not ahve these buttons, these buttons will be ignored.

 ### Joysticks

 X axis: